What Makes the IB PYP Different and Why Kids Thrive in It

 Social and Emotional Growth Is the Foundation, Not an Extra

-Social and emotional development is woven into everything.
+Every PYP teacher knows this truth, even if we do not always say it out loud: A child who feels safe, valued, and understood learns better.
+Social and emotional development is not treated as an occasional classroom activity squeezed in between “real learning.”
+It is woven into everything.
 Students collaborate.
 They negotiate.
 They disagree and still finish the project together.
-They learn how to listen without immediately planning their next sentence.
+They learn how to listen without immediately planning their next sentence, and sometimes it is messy.

+Because eventually these children grow into adults who must work with others, solve problems, adapt, communicate clearly, and navigate uncomfortable conversations without emotionally collapsing over a group project about recycling.
 This is not a soft skill.
 It is a life skill.
 And it shows up long after the unit ends.

 Students Become Researchers, Creators, and Communicators